mhdolatabadi/chicken-invaders/README.md

 I will be regrateful if you contribute the project by submit issues, fork the repo and create pull request.
 - If you hava any suggestion please [contact me](https://github.com/mhdolatabadi#contact-me-fastest-way).
 - If you know solution of issues create a pull request
-- If you have an idea for refining project, don't be so shy.
+- If you have an idea for refining project, don't be shy.

 ## License
 The project is licensed under [MIT License](https://github.com/mhdolatabadi/chicken-invaders/blob/master/LICENSE.md).